hertzsprung/charney-phillips/src/literature.md

 Are these correct assertions:
 * Tokioka 1978 advocate their C' staggering which Zhu and Smith 2003 seem to call an A-grid.
 Zhu and Smith 2003 say that Arakawa and Moorthi 1988 show why it is bad.
+* Yakimiw and Girard 1987 says that Staniforth and Daley 1977 are unstaggered but it seems that they might actually be staggered?
+In any case Schneider 1987 says they avoid the Lorenz computational mode.

 ## Chronological list